 Metallica – The Presidio Sessions

 St. Anger is, of course, an album that divides opinion.
-Maligned by many (but embraced by some), it could have been a different work if Metallica had stuck with the initial batch of songs they came up with.
+Maligned by many (but embraced by some), it could have been a different body of work if Metallica had stuck with the initial batch of songs they came up with.
 Known as the Presidio sessions – as they were recorded in a deserted barracks at the U.S. Army’s Presidio base in San Francisco – they’ve bobbled around a bit online, but have yet to see an official release.
 Producer Bob Rock told Sound On Sound: “Overall the whole thing was very makeshift, very guerilla-style, and it was kind of interesting, providing the start to how the album ended up: very raw, very garagey.”

 Judas Priest – Collaboration With Stock Aitken Waterman

-Back in the late ’80s, metal gods Judas Priest entered into an unlikely and quite possibly unholy alliance with pop hitmakers Stock Aitken Waterman, the team behind the likes of Rick Astley, Kylie Minogue and Bananarama.
-It never resulted in a full album but they did complete three tracks – two SAW originals titled Runaround and I Will Return, as well as a cover of the Stylistics’ You Are Everything.
+Back in the late-’80s, metal gods Judas Priest entered into an unlikely and quite possibly unholy alliance with pop hitmakers Stock Aitken Waterman, the team behind the likes of Rick Astley, Kylie Minogue and Bananarama.
+It never resulted in a full album, but they did complete three tracks – two SAW originals titled Runaround and I Will Return, as well as a cover of the Stylistics’ You Are Everything.
 “We signed a piece of paper that says when we’re all dead, they can release them,” Rob Halford joked to The Aquarian before adding: “I personally love those songs.
 They’re fucking great.”